< All Posts

 Delivery services, large and small, must be able to respond quickly to changes that can happen quickly.
 This means an ability to change routes at the last minute, adapt to multiple delivery windows, offer electronic proof of delivery, and do all of this for multiple vehicles in real time.

 Taking advantage of cutting-edge technology that can perform all of these functions can make up for incurred shipping costs and even help increase revenues.
-This is the future of shipping.
+The traveling salesman problem solution is the future of shipping.

 Why Optimizing Routes Matters for Your Business